vincentchen/WeiboReactNative/README_en.md

 - `git clone git@github.com:SFantasy/WeiboReactNative.git`
 - Run `cd WeiboReactNative && npm install`
 - Change `app_key` and `app_secret` in the `config.example.js` and rename it to `config.js`
-- Open `Yijian.xcodeproj` with XCode
+- Open `Vincent.xcodeproj` with XCode
 - Command + R

 ### Run on device